Sarthak-Agarwal1410/Sarthak-Agarwal1410/README.md

 ## About Me ✍

 I'm <b>Sarthak Agarwal</b>, an <b>AWS & RedHat Certified</b> passionate self-taught Cloud & <b>DevOps Enthusiast</b> from India.
 Currently, I am working as a <b>Platform Engineer - DevOps @ Qolaba</b>.
-I was a DevOps Intern @ Bytelearn, <b>Cloud Engineer</b> Contractor at Stealth Mode Fintech, USA, and Cloud & MLOps Intern at LinuxWorld Informatics Pvt.
+I was a <b>DevOps Engineer @ CureSkin, Bangalore</b>, and DevOps Intern @ Bytelearn, <b>Cloud Engineer Contractor</b> at Stealth Mode Fintech, USA, and Cloud & MLOps Intern at LinuxWorld Informatics Pvt.
 Ltd., Jaipur.
 My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the <b>Experience, Architecture, Configuration, and Deployment</b> of the things I build.
 I have always been passionate about understanding the core concepts behind different popular technological fields.

 </div>